 The rules for the Long Island Rail Road (or LIRR) are the same, while Metro-North Railroad also allows small dogs on a leash, without a bag, although pets are subject to approval by a conductor.
 (I don’t think these rules have changed, but I can’t find the rules on the latest website.)
 Small pets can also travel with you to New York on Amtrak trains.

 If you’re travelling with a larger dog that is too big to fit in a bag, your best bet is to skip the subway and instead turn to taxis and Uber or Lyft.
 Message your driver in advance to check whether they’re okay with a dog.
 They would probably also appreciate your dog having a blanket to sit on.

 Dining Out in New York City with a Dog

-The official word on dining out with your dog in New York is that non-service dogs are allowed to dine with you in outdoor seating areas, at the discretion of the restaurant owner.
-(So make sure you ask!)
+The official word on dining out with your dog in New York City is that non-service dogs are allowed to dine with you in outdoor patios.
+Although it is at the discretion of the restaurant owner, so make sure you ask.
 While dining, dogs should be on a leash or in a crate, plus naturally they can’t dine at the table or share your dishes.
-(Strangely, there’s also a rule that you technically can’t use your own pet dishes from home to feed them, just disposable containers provided by the restaurant, though I’m not sure if this is enforced.)

 Dog-Friendly Accommodation in New York City

-There’s no shortage of hotels in New York City that allow dogs, despite my recent survey of US cities showing that New York has less dog-friendly hotels compared to other cities based on percentage (not raw numbers).
-Like all hotels in New York, though, many of the dog-friendly options are quite pricey and the fee for a dog can also be substantial.
-Some of the most famous dog-friendly hotels include the luxurious Peninsula Hotel and Loews Regency Hotel.
+There’s no shortage of hotels in New York City that allow dogs, although New York City has less dog-friendly hotels compared to other cities based on percentage.
+Like all hotels in NYC, though, many of the dog-friendly options are quite pricey and the fee for a dog can also be substantial.

 Inspired?
 Pin this to your Pinterest board!